TaylorMouse/MaxScripts/README.md

         C:\Program Files\Autodesk\3ds Max 2016\scripts\Startup\

-## Optional: How to use the Griffon Studios Icons
+## Optional: How to use the custom Warcraft III Icons for 3D Studio Max

 - Get the 24i.bmp and the 16i.bmp images from the [MaxIcons](https://github.com/TaylorMouse/MaxScripts/tree/master/MaxIcons) folder